Rare-Earth Chalcogenides: An Inspiring Playground For Exploring Frustrated Magnetism: Structure

-Additionally, there are several important details to note in the rare-earth chalcogenides $ARECh_2$. (i) $\alpha$-\ce{NaFeO2}-type structure is often confused with delafossite structure which is present in O-based compounds, with the A site being confined to Cu$^{+}$, Ag$^{+}$, Pd$^{+}$, and Pt$^{+}$ \cite{marquardt2006Crystal}.
+Additionally, there are several important details to note in the rare-earth chalcogenides $ARECh_2$: (i) The $\alpha$-\ce{NaFeO2}-type structure is often confused with the delafossite structure which is present in O-based compounds, with the A site being confined to Cu$^{+}$, Ag$^{+}$, Pd$^{+}$, and Pt$^{+}$ \cite{marquardt2006Crystal}.
 Distinct from the $\alpha$-NaFeO$_{2}$-type structure, where the $A^{+}$ ion is hexacoordinated, the delafossite structure features $A^{+}$ ions in linear coordination with two oxygen ions.
-Depending on stacking order, it also can form 3R and 2H type structures.
+Depending on stacking order, it can also form 3R- and 2H-type structures.
 In the alkali rare-earth chalcogenides $ARECh_2$, no delafossite structure has been found yet.
-Notably, Cs$RE$S$_{2}$ ($RE = \rm{Pr-Lu}$) can adopt both the 3R-type and 2H-type structures \cite{bronger1993Zur}, offering an opportunity to investigate the influence of stacking order on magnetic behavior. (ii) Regarding the role of each component in $ARECh_{2}$, the magnetic properties are primarily governed by $RE^{3+}$ ions arranged in quasi-two-dimensional triangular lattices, with non-magnetic $A^{+}$ ions acting as spacers between these layers.
+Notably, Cs$RE$S$_{2}$ ($RE$\,=\, Pr--Lu) can adopt both the 3R- and 2H-type structures \cite{bronger1993Zur}, offering an opportunity to investigate the influence of stacking order on magnetic behavior. (ii) Regarding the role of each component in $ARECh_{2}$, the magnetic properties are primarily governed by $RE^{3+}$ ions arranged in quasi-two-dimensional triangular lattices, with non-magnetic $A^{+}$ ions acting as spacers between these layers.
 However, recent experimental results indicate that non-magnetic $A^{+}$ ions also play a subtle yet significant role in modulating the system's magnetism \cite{grussler2023Roleb, xing2021Synthesis, ortiz2022Electronic}.
 Substitution of $A^{+}$ ions alters the interlayer spacing, which in turn affects the $RECh_{6}$ octahedral geometry.
-These structural modifications change both the $RE^{3+}$-$Ch^{2-}$-$RE^{3+}$ bond angles and the nearest-neighbor (NN) $RE^{3+}$-$RE^{3+}$ distances, thereby tuning the spin exchange interactions.
+These structural modifications change both the $RE^{3+}$--$Ch^{2-}$--$RE^{3+}$ bond angles and the nearest-neighbor (NN) $RE^{3+}$--$RE^{3+}$ distances, thereby tuning the spin exchange interactions.

-Regarding sample synthesis, the majority of the compounds listed in Table \ref{table:struc} can be synthesized into high-quality single crystals.
+As for sample synthesis, the majority of the compounds listed in Table \ref{table:struc} can be synthesized into high-quality single crystals.
 However, an exception exists: O-based compounds have only been synthesized as polycrystalline samples to date.
 This limitation has hindered in-depth studies of O-based compounds.
-The synthesis methods for $ARECh_2$ compounds are highly dependent on the chalcogen elements.